teemtee/tmt/docs/contribute.rst

 amending the original commit and doing a force push.
 This will make it easier for the reviewers to see what has recently changed.

+When addressing review comments, you can resolve the review thread if you believe you've addressed the issue and no further discussion is needed.
+If you'd like the reviewer to look at your changes again, comment on the thread and ask for a re-review by clicking the ``Re-request review`` button in the ``Reviewers`` section.

 Once the pull request has been successfully reviewed and all tests passed, please rebase on the latest ``main`` branch content and squash the changes into a single commit.
 Use multiple commits to